aryansood/CIL/README.md

 For more details of the actual model's implementation refer to `models/segformer_depth.py`.

-### MaskFormer Model
+### Mask2Former Model

-The model created by using a _MaskFormer architecture plus double convolutional layer_ used pre-trained weights for the MaskFormer architecture and was fine-tuned on the training data as referred in `train_split.csv`.
+The model created by using a _Mask2Former architecture plus double convolutional layer_ used pre-trained weights for the Mask2Former architecture and was fine-tuned on the training data as referred in `train_split.csv`.
 The fine-tuned weights used were taken from [`facebook/mask2former-swin-small-coco-instance`](https://huggingface.co/facebook/mask2former-swin-small-coco-instance).

-For more details of the actual model's implementation refer to: `models/maskformer_depth.py`.
+For more details of the actual model's implementation refer to: `models/Mask2Former_depth.py`.

 **Table: Depth estimation performance across different architectures**